PSR794/EKF/README.md

 * **CORRECTION STEP**
 >Calculated mean and covariance are updated in this step through the sensor measurements.
->Kalman Gain can be considered as the weighted mean which conveys signifies how certain the calculated sensor measurements are compared to the actual sensor measurements.
+>Kalman Gain can be considered as the weighted mean which signifies how certain the calculated sensor measurements are compared to the actual sensor measurements.
 >Finally the updated mean and covariance are then feeded back into prediction step for calculation of the next pose of bot to complete the loop.